 Office: 6L05 Phone: 786-9346 email

-Shonda's research is in the area of algebraic graph theory.
-I am interested in the action of groups on graphs and hypergraphs.
-Recently she has studied cyclic partitions of complete hypergraphs, which can be viewed as generalized self-complementary graphs.
-She has also interested in the problem of determining under what conditions a Cayley digraph has a Hamiltonian cycle, and in the problem of finding the metric and partition dimension of hypergraphs.
+Shonda Gosselin’s research is in the area of algebraic graph and hypergraph theory.
+Recently she has studied cyclic partitions of complete uniform hypergraphs, and the problem of finding the metric dimension of Cayley hypergraphs.

 Office: 6L22 Phone: 786-9492 email